Frequently Asked Questions (FAQs)

 Do the materials largely guide instruction and staff, or does the teacher have to do substantive teaching?

 Following the scripted lessons, materials, all of which are included, play a significant role in ensuring the lessons are delivered correctly.
 Each lesson includes interactive activities, with lots of manipulatives to engage students and motivate reluctant learners to look forward to participating in Camelot Learning.
-Staff development is available with a DVD.
+Staff development PowerPoint is available on a DVD.

 Is guidance available for teachers?
 If so, how?

 In addition to scripted lesson plans, which are optional, teacher training is available through Camelot Learning.
 We encourage school systems to train deeply, so that if 10 teachers are needed to deliver the program, 20 attend the training.
 Skills learned in this teacher training transfer easily to the classroom, and benefit teachers beyond just delivery of this math intervention program.
-Alternatively, a Staff Development DVD is available which school systems could keep on site, and re-use year after year.
+Alternatively, a Staff Development PowerPoint DVD is available which school systems could keep on site, and re-use year after year.

 Does staff receive specialized training or professional development to implement the program?